WordPress/gutenberg/docs/meta-box.md

 This url is automatically passed into React via a `_wpMetaBoxUrl` global variable.

 Thus page page mimics the `post.php` post form, so when it is submitted it will normally fire all of the necessary hooks and actions, and have the proper global state to correctly fire any PHP meta box mumbo jumbo without needing to modify any existing code.
 On successful submission, React will signal a `handleMetaBoxReload` to set up the new form state for dirty checking, remove the updating overlay, and set the store to no longer be updating the meta box area.

+### Common Compatibility Issues

+Most PHP meta boxes should continue to work in Gutenberg, however some meta boxes that include advanced functionality could break.
+The following list describes some of the most common reasons why meta boxes might not work as expected in Gutenberg:

+- Plugins relying on selectors that target the post title, post content fields, and other metaboxes (of the old editor).
+- Plugins relying on TinyMCE's API because there's no longer a single TinyMCE instance to talk to in Gutenberg.
+- Plugins making updates to their DOM on "submit" or on "save".